sorbet/sorbet.run/docs/talks/RubyConf2021/index.md

 :::

-## Adopting in production
+## Goals for adoption

 <!-- TODO(jez) we test in CI too, not only in production -->

-1. Compare performance on real traffic
+1️⃣ Plan for when things go wrong

-2. Must be incremental
+2️⃣ Compare performance on real traffic

-3. Plan for when things go wrong
+3️⃣ Must be incremental

 <!-- mature company, have existing guardrails -->